 Nicknamed the Land of the Morning Calm, South Korea’s exports totaled US$542.3 billion during 2019.
 That dollar total represents a -10.4% year-over-year drop since 2018 but a 2.9% gain over the 5-year period starting in 2015.

 Based on the average exchange rate for 2019, the South Korean won has depreciated by -3% against the US dollar since 2015 and declined by -5.9% from 2018 to 2019.
-The Republic of South Korea’s weaker local currency makes Korean exports paid for in stronger US dollars relatively less expensive for international buyers.
+The Republic of South Korea’s weaker local currency make Korean exports paid for in stronger US dollars relatively less expensive.

 Less than two-thirds (64.5%) of South Korea’s exports by value in 2019 were delivered to fellow Asian countries while 16.6% were sold to North American importers.
 South Korea shipped another 11.8% worth of goods to Europe.
 Smaller percentages went to Latin America (2.7%) excluding Mexico but including the Caribbean, Oceania (2.5%) led by Australia then Africa (1.8%).